jcorbino/mole/JOSS/paper.md

 The basis of higher-dimensional operators, as well of more sophisticated operators such as the laplacian or the biharmonic operator are the one-dimensional mimetic **G** and **D** operators.
 These finite-dimensional operators can be reused throughout the model and they provide a higher level of abstraction at the time of solving differential equations.

-These operators, have been used to write codes to solve PDEs of different types [@Bazan], [@Boada], [@Boada2].
+These operators, have been used to write codes to solve PDEs of different types [@Bazan], [@Boada], [@Boada2], [@Rojas], [@Jorge], [@Josep], [@Abouali].
 For an overview of mimetic methods of different types see the book by Castillo and Miranda and the references there in [@Miranda].

 # Statement of need

 Implementing mimetic operators is not a trivial matter, particularly in three dimensions,  this is substantially facilitated by MOLE relieving the user to devote their time to focus on the problem of interest.
-The user interested in solving, for example, a Poisson equation  $-\nabla^2 u = f$, will be solving a discrete analog of this equation, $-DG\bar{u} = \bar{f}$, by using MOLE and a few lines of code.
+The user interested in solving, for example, a Poisson equation  $-\nabla^2 u = f$, will be solving a discrete analog of this equation, $-DG\bar{u} = \bar{f}$, by using MOLE with a few lines of code.

 # State of the field